 The rights available to you depend on our reason for processing your personal data.
 You have the right to:

 - Object to the processing of your personal data

 - Request the rectification of your personal data

 - Request that the processing of your personal data be restricted

 - Request that your personal data be erased, this is also known as the ‘right to be forgotten’.

 These rights are not absolute and only apply in certain circumstances.
 Please contact our Data Protection Officer using the details provided in the ‘How to contact us’ section of this notice should you wish to exercise any of these rights.

 How do we keep your information secure?

-- by post: Information Assurance, 21 Bloomsbury Street, London, WC1B 3HF
+by post: Data Protection Officer, Cafcass, 21 Bloomsbury Street, London, WC1B 3HF

-If you have any further concerns about how we handle your information, you have a right to complain to the Information Commissioner’s Office (ICO) who regulate compliance with data protection legislation: ico.org.uk/
+If you have any concerns about how we use your information, you can contact the Information Commissioner’s Office who ensure organisations comply with data protection laws: https://ico.org.uk/